alantech/alanlang-docs/docs/cli.md

 |---|---|
 | `--js`, `-j` | Run tests via JavaScript (Node.js) instead of natively |

 Without `--js`, the program is compiled to a native binary and executed.
-With `--js`, it is transpiled to JavaScript and executed with Node.js.
+With `--js`, it is transpiled to JavaScript and executed with Node.js (v22.0.0 or higher).
 In both cases, the test artifact is deleted after the test completes.

 ```bash title="Run tests"
 alan test my_project.ln